What’s all the fuss about merino wool?

 I have a merino buff and I absolutely love it.
 I wear it not just during my hikes – often as a hat, but also whole winter in the city.
 For me, it’s a must.

-What are your experiences with merino hiking apparel?
+What are your experiences with merino wool hiking apparel?

 It’s awesome, isn’t it? 😀

 Did you find the post useful?
-Share the love – pin, twit, stumble or flip!
+Share the love – pin, twit, post or flip!
 Thanks 🙂